grant-humphries/census-shapefile-utils/README.md

 This script will download TIGER data shapefiles from the Census FTP site.
-It can be used to download a set of geographies defined in `GEO_TYPES_LIST`, or can be used to fetch files for a single state and/or single geography type.
+It can be used to download a set of geographies defined in `GEO_TYPES_LIST`, or can be used to fetch files for specific states and/or geography types.
+The default year for the data is 2014, but alternate years, dating back to 2010, can be specific with the -y flag.
+In contrast to the state and geography type parameters only one data year can be indicated each time the script is run.

     >> python fetch_shapefiles.py
     >> python fetch_shapefiles.py -s WA
-    >> python fetch_shapefiles.py -g place
+    >> python fetch_shapefiles.py -s OR -g place -y 2012
-    >> python fetch_shapefiles.py -s WA -g place
+    >> python fetch_shapefiles.py -s OR WA -g tract bg tabblock

-If you use the -s argument to fetch files for a single state, the script will also download the national county, state and congressional district files that include data for your chosen state.
+If you use the -s argument to fetch files for specific states, the script will also download the national county, state and congressional district files that include data for your chosen states.

-The script will create `DOWNLOAD_DIR` and `EXTRACT_DIR` directories if necessary, fetch a zipfile or set of zipfiles from the Census website, then extract the shapefiles from each zipfile retrieved.
+This will create `DOWNLOAD_DIR` and `EXTRACT_DIR` if necessary, fetch a zipfile or set of zipfiles from the Census website, then extract the shapefiles from each zipfile retrieved.

 `DISABLE_AUTO_DOWNLOADS` will prevent certain geography types from being automatically downloaded if no -g argument is passed to `fetch_shapefiles.py`.
-This may be useful because certain files, such as those for Zip Code Tabulation Areas, are extremely large.
+This may be useful because certain files, such as those for Zip Code Tabulation Areas, Census Tabulation Blocks, etc. which are extremely large.
 You can still target any geography in `GEO_TYPES_LIST` specifically, however.
-So to fetch the ZCTA data:
+So to fetch the ZCTA data execute the first command and for Tracts and Block Groups use the second:

     >> python fetch_shapefiles.py -g zcta5

-The `FTP_HOME` setting at the top of `fetch_shapefiles.py` assumes you want data from the TIGER2012 directory.
-If you want a different set of shapefiles, adjust this accordingly.
+    >> python fetch_shapefiles.py -g tract bg

 ### parse_shapefiles.py ###